moinakg/pcompress/README.md

                  The fastest checksum is the BLAKE2 family.

+       -T
+                Disable Metadata Streams.
+Pathname metadata is normally packed into separate chunks distinct from file data.
+With this option this behavior is disabled.

        <archive filename>
                 Pathname of the resulting archive.
 A '.pz' extension is automatically added if not already present.
 This can also be specified as '-' in order to send